yb1997/Demo-website/README.md

-# cooking-website
+# demo-website
- creation of website using html and css
+ creation of website using html,css and javascript for learning purposes